Auto Repair Library, Auto Parts, Accessories, Tools, Manuals & Books, Car BLOG, Links, Index

 Changes are also being made to reduce refrigerant losses when the A/C system on a vehicle is serviced.
 The latest generation of refrigerant recovery machines do a better job of removing all of the refrigerant from the system.
 Older machines can leave as much as 20 to 30 percent of the old refrigerant charge in the system.
 The residual refrigerant can escape into the atmosphere when the A/C system is opened to replace parts.
 Some of the newest machines can pull up to 95% of the refrigerant out of the system to reduce the amount of R-134a that escapes into the atmosphere.

-The Europeans auto makers are taking a different approach.
-They want future A/C systems to be as environmentally benign as possible.
-That means no chlorine-containing CFCs such as R-12 or R-22 that cause ozone depletion, an no refrigerants that could add to the global warming problem (which includes R-134a).
+The Europeans auto makers are still considering other refrigerants as possible alternatives to R-134a and R-1234yf in future vehicles.
+They want A/C systems to be as environmentally benign as possible.
+That means no chlorine-containing CFCs that cause ozone depletion, an no refrigerants that could add to the global warming problem (which includes R-134a).
 Any new refrigerants must also be nontoxic and safe, though that doesn't necessarily mean nonflammable.

 For more information, see Flammable Refrigerants

-In an effort to address these issues, the Alliance for Responsible Atmospheric Policy (ARAP) and the U.S. Environmental Protection Agency (EPA) have held a series of annual meetings to discuss and evaluate alternatives to R-134a.
+In an effort to address these issues, a group called the Alliance for Responsible Atmospheric Policy (ARAP) and the U.S. Environmental Protection Agency (EPA) held a series of meetings to discuss and evaluate alternatives to R-134a.
 The first of these meetings was held in 2003 by the European Commission in Brussels.
 As a result of that meeting, the European Commission decided to allow carbon dioxide, HFC-152a and other refrigerants as possible replacements for R-134a.

 When used as a refrigerant, CO2 (called R-744) requires extremely high operating pressures (up to 1,800 psi on the high side, and 350 to 400 psi on the low side), compared to 300 to 400 psi on the high side for R-134a.
 The reason the pressures are so high is because CO2 does not condense in the refrigeration circuit.
 It remains in the gaseous state.
 Consequently, the front heat exchanger is called a "cooler" rather than a condenser.